 First off, let me say that I have somewhat mixed feelings about Joe Rogan.
 I’ve been listening to his podcast, albeit very much on and off, since close to when it first started.
 And obviously its place, in the public consciousness, on the Mount Rushmore of long-running quality podcasts is well-deserved.
 There have been some truly excellent episodes, featuring really in-depth conversations with fascinating thinkers and personalities.
 I feel I’ve learned quite a lot from it.
 And I’ve always liked his unapologetically long-form, one-on-one conversational podcast format (though he’s also branched out into other setups).
 It has been widely influential in the podcast space and with good reason.
 I’d even say it was one of the inspirations for the form my own podcast takes.

 The evolution of Rogan as a person and of his opinions over the years has been both stark and fairly admirable.
 Not to mention, very interesting to watch.
 In his current form, I have heard him say many astute or thoughtful or compassionate things.
 Many things I have agreed with and respected that he said.
 But I have also heard him say (flippantly or otherwise) some very stupid and even repugnant things.
 Listing them all would perhaps be gratuitous.
 In recent memory though, I’ve heard him make comments about fat people which clearly betray a deep-seated form of disdain or disgust for them and their fatness.
 And some of the ridiculing, dismissive things he has said about being transgender do not exactly redound to his credit either.
 Far from it.
-Likewise, his knee-jerk tendency to, when the subject enters a discussion, bring up things like the outlier cases of unethical doctors carelessly prescribing very young children hormone replacement drugs is revealing and unsettling.
+Likewise, his knee-jerk tendency to, when the subject enters a discussion, bring up things like the outlier cases of unethical doctors carelessly prescribing very young children hormone-therapy drugs is revealing and unsettling.
 And it summons something else to mind.
 This is in no way a direct analogy, but it is somewhat reminiscent of how a few decades ago anti-gay campaigners would make the bad faith misdirect of bringing up the tiny percentage of homosexual predators or pedophiles in response to the question of whether homosexuality should be normalized in society.

 At any rate, I’ve sometimes seen him be laudibly receptive to well-founded and well-meaning criticism from his audience.
-One of the most notable examples of such backlash is the negative reaction to not just him having Alex Jones as a friend and defending him.
-But also having him on the podcast, without ever truly confronting the disgusting and sinister falsehoods he has made a career out of promulgating.
+One of the most notable examples of such backlash is the negative reaction to not just him having Alex Jones as a friend and defending him, but also having him on the podcast without ever truly confronting the disgusting, sinister falsehoods he has made a career out of promulgating.
 The most well-known of which, of course, is his explicit, full-throated denial that the massacre of both children and teachers at Sandy Hook really took place.
 (You can find montages of him declaring this incessantly.)
 Interestingly, after a while Rogan seemed to actually acknowledge the validity of this criticism.
 And also, to a lesser extent, how deeply, deeply fucked up it was that Jones had been promoting those hideous lies.
 He even stressed that he wasn’t inclined to have Jones back on because of this.

 But then he did.
 Like I said, just several days ago.
 And what made me want to listen to it was that I figured it would surely be a sort of… reckoning.
 I mean, it would have to be, right?
 Rogan would finally seek to do what he had neglected to do for so long and address to Jones himself how grave and disturbing his misdeeds were.